JohnNoa/ProjectTracker/README.md

 ![Workflow](https://github.com/user-attachments/assets/2523f6ff-0bde-47ed-85ec-4e8b55cf2fda)

 ### Key Features
-*   Image upload: [Upload screenshots of your project's current status.]
+*   Image upload: Upload screenshots of your project's current status.
-*   Data Persistence: [Pick up where you left off everytime you launch the application.]
+*   Data Persistence: Pick up where you left off everytime you launch the application.
-*   Immediate Feedback: [User can tell, at a glance, the status of each project]
+*   Immediate Feedback: User can tell, at a glance, the status of each project.
-*   Search and Filter: [Easily sort or sift through tons of projects]
+*   Search and Filter: Easily sort or sift through tons of projects.

-### Technologies Used
-* Python
-* PyQt5